-While I haven’t stayed at any of Hyatt’s all-inclusive properties yet, I will certainly do so eventually.
-However, I get pretty excited about almost all of Hyatt’s properties and their rewards program in general.
+I get pretty excited about almost all of Hyatt’s properties and their rewards program in general.
 Why?
-Because it hasn’t been devalued like many of the other hotel programs....yet.
+In addition to being able to use your points at properties worldwide (including some awesome all-inclusive resorts), the program hasn’t been devalued like many of the other hotel programs....yet.
 My favorite Hyatt redemption so far is when we stayed at the Park Hyatt Vendome in Paris.
 Rooms were over $900 per night when we stayed, but we didn’t pay a dime for the experience.
 It was awesome!

 Now that you know all about Chase Ultimate Rewards and their many valuable uses, it’s time to explore the different ways you can rack up as many points as possible!
 Obviously, more points = more free travel!
 If you’re looking for a way to earn thousands of dollars in free travel, here are some top strategies to consider.